Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Technological portfolio analysis in strategic management is based on the position of the product on the product life cycle.

-• In this method, measurement is done on the possibility of development of technology, the dissemination of technology, level of standardization, possible uses of technology in a different field and the versatility of the time, technology and cost needed for the implementation and development.
+• In this method, measurement is done on the possibility of the development of technology, the dissemination of technology, the level of standardization, possible uses of technology in a different field and the versatility of the time, technology and cost needed for the implementation and development.

 BCG matrix